It’s been proven that you have no reason not migrating to Magento 2. In fact, this article will show you plenty of reasons why you should migrate now!

 Magento 2 has incorporated a new ‘Save View As’ feature to the ‘Views’ tab.
 This means users can save certain Filters and Column settings when looking at specific orders, products or their subsets.

 When you log in again, you can go right back to that specific setup without wasting time to configure it manually each time you visit your grid.
 Under “Default View” – click “Save View As” and give the view a title.

 Enhanced customer experiences

 Eventually, what do we want from building a website?
-It’s must be catching customers’ attention.
+It must be catching customers’ attention.
 We already know that the admin panel of Magento 2 got some nice improvements, how about the frontend?
-Is UX/UI better?
+Can migrating to Magento 2 bring better UX/UI?
 Let’s see!

 “Should I use a carousel?” – “1% clicked a feature.
 Of those, 89% were the first position.
 1% of clicks for the most significant object on the home page?” – stats by @erunyon

 While the old Madison Island theme showed quite a lot of drawbacks with customer experiences.
 The carousel sliders prevent visitors from following up the information on the slide, remembering the position of each slider.
 Since the sliders are used too much, customers tend to ignore them and skip right to the content.
 Hence, the new theme Luma has solved these issues with tiles.

 Tile patterns display various contents with banners and keep customer’s attention on the important content, still, they can get in a natural flow of shopping experiences.
 These improvements incorporate in category pages, product pages, cart and checkout pages, making them totally clean and easy to follow.

 This is why migrating to Magento 2 is happening more and more.

 - Responsive web designer – user can easily connect to the store via mobile devices for the fact that Google ranks mobile-friendly websites higher than the less friendly ones